ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 5. Under **Define Storage**, Click on **Add** and choose an **existing** Cloud Object Storage service or create a **new** service.
 If you choose to create a **New** service
    1. Select a **Lite** plan
    2. Click on **Create**
-   3. Select a Resource group and change the service name if you wish to
+   3. Select a Resource group and change the service name to **cloud-object-storage-tutorial**
    4. Click on **Confirm**
 6. Hit **Refresh** to see the created service.
 7. Click **Create**.
 Your new project opens and you can start adding resources to it.